uchicago-cs/chiwebsite/chirc/assignment2.rst

    ``NICK`` and ``USER`` and have completed their registration).

--  The number of clients in the ``RPL_LUSERME`` reply is the total number of connections, including unknown connections.
+-  The number of clients in the ``RPL_LUSERME`` reply is the total number of connections, *not* including unknown connections.

 ``WHOIS``
 ---------